bitcraft/pytmx/readme.md

 * API with many handy functions
 * Memory efficient and performant
 * Loads data, "properties" metadata, and images from Tiled's TMX format
-* Supports base64, csv, gzip, zlib and uncompressed XML
+* Supports base64, csv, gzip, zlib and uncompressed XML formats
 * Properties for all native Tiled object types
 * Point data for polygon and polyline objects
 * Automatic flipping and rotation of tiles
-* Built-in image loading with pygame (will work without images as well)
+* Built-in image loading with pygame, pysdl2, and pyglet

 Why use PyTMX?